City of Windsor Signature Events

 Held: Sunday, September 17, 2017

 Open Streets Windsor encourages active transportation, physical activity and community-building initiatives, while also providing a chance for local businesses and organizations to participate on the route.
-The Ontario150 edition of Open Streets Windsor will include an immersive Ontario150 Hub.
+The Ontario150 Celebration of Open Streets Windsor will include an immersive Ontario150 Hub.
 This event is made possible through generous funding from the Ontario 150 Community Celebration Program, through the Government of Ontario